PHorg Logo

 1875

-After four years of contruction -- and two months after Ralston's untimely death -- his magnificent new Palace Hotel finally opened its doors on October 2nd, 1875, to wild acclaim and with great fanfare.
+After four years of contruction -- and two months after Ralston's untimely death -- his magnificent new edifice, The Palace Hotel, finally opened its doors on October 2nd, 1875, to wild acclaim and with great fanfare.
 (Ironically the refinanced Bank of California also reopened on the same day.)
-Soon known popularly as the "Bonanza Inn", for the next three decades the Palace Hotel would serve as a fitting monument to the dreams and imagination of William C. Ralston, the "Magician of San Francisco."
+Soon known popularly as the "Bonanza Inn", for the next three decades The Palace Hotel would serve as a fitting monument to the dreams and imagination of William C. Ralston, the "Magician of San Francisco."

 As promised, San Francisco's newest landmark was stunning in its design and innovation.
 The skylighted open center of the building featured a Grand Court -- overlooked by seven stories of white columned balconies -- which served as an elegant carriage entrance for a parade of the rich and famous visiting San Francisco, and from which these already awed guests entered the hotel's magnificent lobby to check in.
 [Shortly after 1900 the Grand Court was converted a lounge called the "Palm Court."]
 The hotel's redwood paneled hydraulic elevators -- known as "rising rooms" -- allowed its guests to easily reach any of the hotel's seven floors.
 Each guest room or suite was equipped with an electronic call button to summon a member of the hotel's large and attentive staff who were always ready to attend to each guest's every whim.
 All 755 guest rooms (each with a private bathroom) could be easily joined together to create suites, or to make up large apartments for long term residents.
 The parlor of each guest room also featured a large bay window overlooking the street below.